segunumoru1/Data-Scientist-Dataset_EDA-and-Recommendations/README.md

 Data Scientist salaries have also risen with demand; Data Scientists can typically expect to make six figures.
 Demand also translates into an ability to relocate far more easily—from city to city, and even internationally.

-Problem Statement
+# Problem Statement
 Explore every features in the dataset to come up with actionable observations and overall recommendations which will benefit anyone/company going into the field of Data Science and Data Analysis.

-Work Year Analysis(with Salary, Remote Ratio) Experience Level Analysis (with Employment Type, Top 3 Job Title, Company Size) Company Location Analysis (with Experience Level) Salary Analysis (with Work Year, Experience Level, Company Size, Job Title, Remote Ratio)image-3.png
+- Work Year Analysis(with Salary, Remote Ratio)
+- Experience Level Analysis (with Employment Type, Top 3 Job Title, Company Size)
+- Company Location Analysis (with Experience Level)
+- Salary Analysis (with Work Year, Experience Level, Company Size, Job Title, Remote Ratio)